Aktindo/el4js/README.md

-# el4js (Easy Logger For JavaScript)
+# Some Logger

-## Why el4js?
+## Why some-logger?

-el4js is a logger for javascript intended to be simple yet modular.
+Some logger is a logger for javascript intended to be simple yet modular.
 There are certain levels of logging and can be configured.

-The documentation for this porject is a work in progress.
+The documentation for this project is a work in progress.

 ### Features